-To retrieve the Event Log through the display:
+To retrieve the Event Log:

-- Press the < button for one second to go to the main menu selection and scroll down to the Event Log menu using the > button. - 2 Press the ✓ button to enter the Event Log list. - 3 Scroll through the listed events, notices, and alarms using either the < button or the > button. - 4 To return to the main menu, press the < button for one second.
-The Event Log displays. - 5 Press the > button.
-The UPS status screen displays.
+- Press the < button for longer than one second to go to the main menu selection and scroll down to the Event Log menu using the > button. - 2 Press the ✓ button to enter the Event Log list. - 3 Scroll through the listed events, notices, and alarms using either the < button or the > button.